sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Sanity check rejects the profile if attributes contains values that are not known to eventd.

-Config Migration hooks will be used to persist custom profiles across an upgrade.
+Config Migration hooks will be used to persist the current active profile across an upgrade.

 The profile can also be applied through ztp.